YextSolutions/kustomer-conversations-connector/README.md

 3. Search for the **Kustomer Conversation and Messages** app and click **Install**
 4. Proceed through the installation flow to give Yext access to add the connector to your account
 5. Input your **Kustomer API Key** and click **Authorize**
 6. Run the Kustomer Conversations Connector *BEFORE* you run the Kustomer Messages Connector.
-Make sure the Conversations Connector has fully completed running beofre you run the Courses Connector.
+Make sure the Conversations Connector has fully completed running before you run the Courses Connector.

 After running both connectors, you'll be able to see all your newly created Kustomer Conversations and Messages entities in the Knowledge Graph!